 In an attempt to take pressure off the housekeeper shortage, Walt Disney World unofficially “banned” 1-night stays for peak holiday season travel dates.
 This restriction was never publicly announced, but if you tried to book a single night reservation, no availability would’ve shown via the online booking engine.
 If you expanded that to 2-nights encompassing the exact same dates, viola, there was availability.

 That limitation on 1-night bookings is now gone, but don’t be surprised if Walt Disney World brings it back should demand exceed supply (of housekeepers) again.
-Thankfully, we haven’t seen this for Spring Break or Easter 2022 travel dates, so hopefully this particular restriction is in the rearview mirror.
+If this does happen, it’s likely to occur from late November through early 2023.
 (It’s worth noting that we are still encountering similar 3-night minimum stays for certain Hilton and Marriott hotels in the Flamingo Crossings area.)

-During Disney’s most recent earnings call in February 2022, CEO Bob Chapek addressed how staffing is impacting Walt Disney World operations.
-He said that the company has “self-imposed capacity constraints” as a form of “mitigation” due to problems with staffing shortages for several positions that are integral to the guest experience.
+During several quarterly earnings calls this year, CEO Bob Chapek addressed how staffing is impacting Walt Disney World operations.
+He has said that the company has “self-imposed capacity constraints” as a form of “mitigation” due to problems with staffing shortages for several positions that are integral to the guest experience.

 Even before Chapek spoke about this issue, we addressed Walt Disney World’s housekeeper shortage.
 The causes of the current labor shortages are multifaceted, and the analysis in the above post applies to both housekeepers and cooks.
 By and large, it’s something that won’t be remedied by hiring bonuses–it has gotten better, but will likely continue to be an issue in 2023 and beyond.

 These staffing woes directly impact operations, occupancy, and the guest loads that resorts can accommodate.
 In particular, Disney can’t fill every resort room every night if there aren’t enough housekeepers to turn them all over by check-in time.
 Insufficient dining capacity at restaurants and food courts likewise means Disney can’t fully book all rooms at a resort without causing issues at peak meal times.